 This post may contain affiliate links.

-I’ve been hearing unflattering rumors about Blue Ridge Beef for a few months and when someone posted their thoughts in Raw Dog Food Chat, I decided to do my own digging.
+I’ve been hearing unflattering rumors about Blue Ridge Beef for a few months and when someone posted their thoughts in a raw feeding group on Facebook, I decided to do my own digging.

 Rumors about Blue Ridge Beef